entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 ## more additions
 ### cranial part
-175. The groove of the path of the ramus mandibularis internus VII: absent (0); present (1).
+175. The groove on the mesial surface of the infragnathal blade: absent (0); present (1).
-> - In Coccosteomorhpi, on the mesial surface of the blade, a groove running subparallel to its lower edge (gr.cth) is possibly corresponding to the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus*, *Xiantingosteus gracilis*, and *Camuropiscis concinnus*.
+> - In Coccosteomorphi, on the mesial surface of the blade, a groove running subparallel to its lower edge is possibly for the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus*, *Xiantingosteus gracilis*, and *Camuropiscis concinnus*.

 176. Middle pit-line: absent (0); present (1).
 > - In the Dunkleosteidae, the middle pit-line is absent, such as in *Gorgonichthys*, *Dunkleosteus*, and *Heterosteus ingens*.
 The middle pit-line is present in the majority of arthrodires, such as in *Kujdanowiaspis* and *Coccosteus*.